Yelp/detect-secrets/docs/audit.md

 detect-secrets audit --report --fail-on-unaudited --fail-on-live --fail-on-audited-real .secrets.baseline
 ```

-Below are four documented methods for adding detect-secrets reporting to your pipeline.
+Below are some documented methods for adding detect-secrets reporting to your pipeline.

 **It is recommended to use the `detect-secrets:redhat-ubi` Docker image.**